Geometric structure of the relativistic quantum phase space: Discussion and conclusion

+\emph{De Sitter spacetime limit} $(\ell \to 0)$.
+Taking the Planck length $\ell$ to zero corresponds to removing the minimal coordinate uncertainty, i.e., turning off the quantum-gravity scale.
+In this limit the maximal momentum variance diverges, while the geometric equation (41) reduces to

-\ because the terms containing \(\langle p\rangle\) are multiplied by \(\ell\) or \(\ell^2\) and vanish.
+because the terms containing $\langle p\rangle$ are multiplied by $\ell$ or $\ell^2$ and vanish.
 Thus the mean coordinates alone satisfy the de Sitter spacetime equation.
-The momentum degrees of freedom are not “frozen”; rather, their constraints from the unified equation disappear, leaving only the constraint on the mean coordinates.
-The remaining structure is a classical curved spacetime with curvature radius \(L\).
-The appearance of the de Sitter radius \(L\) as the characteristic length scale suggests that the positive cosmological constant observed in cosmology \cite{Mike2023, Heavens2008, Martin2017, Ricardo2020, Einstein1917, deSitter1917} may have a geometric origin rooted in the quantum phase space \cite{Ranaivoson2021}.
+The momentum degrees of freedom are not ``frozen''; rather, their constraints from the unified equation disappear, leaving only the constraint on the mean coordinates.
+The remaining structure is a classical curved spacetime with curvature radius $L$.
+The appearance of the de Sitter radius $L$ as the characteristic length scale suggests that the positive cosmological constant observed in cosmology \cite{Schneider2023, Heavens2008, LopezCorredoira2017, GenovaSantos2020, Einstein1917, deSitter1917} may have a geometric origin rooted in the quantum phase space \cite{Ranaivoson2021}.

-\item \textbf{Momenta space de Sitter-like limit (\(L \to \infty\)).} In the opposite regime, the de Sitter spacetime radius \(L\) is sent to infinity, which corresponds to flattening the spatial curvature (zero cosmological constant).
-Here the maximum values of coordinates variances diverges, and the geometric equation \ref{eq:last} becomes:
+\emph{Momenta space de Sitter-like limit} $(L \to \infty)$.
+In the opposite regime, the de Sitter spacetime radius $L$ is sent to infinity, which corresponds to flattening the spatial curvature (zero cosmological constant).
+Here the maximum values of coordinate variances diverge, and the geometric equation (41) becomes:

-since the terms containing \(\langle x\rangle\) are suppressed by factors \(1/L^2\).
-This is a de Sitter‑like structure in momentum space, with curvature scale \(\hbar/(2\ell)\).
+since the terms containing $\langle x\rangle$ are suppressed by factors $1/L^2$.
+This is a de Sitter-like structure in momentum space, with curvature scale $\hbar/(2\ell)$.
 In this limit the constraints on the mean positions are removed, leaving a curved momentum space governed by the Planck length.
-Such a curved momentum space is reminiscent of the structures appearing in doubly special relativity \cite{Amelino2002, Magueijo2002} and in approaches based on the Born reciprocity principle \cite{Born1949, Castro2025}. \end{itemize}
+Such a curved momentum space is reminiscent of the structures appearing in doubly special relativity \cite{AmelinoCamelia2002, Magueijo2002} and in approaches based on the Born reciprocity principle \cite{Born1949, CastroPerelman2025}.

-The two limits are complementary: \(\ell \to 0\) yields a classical spacetime geometry with no quantum‑gravity effects, while \(L\to\infty\) yields a curved momentum space with a vanishing cosmological constant.
-Both limits are obtained from the same unified equation \ref{eq:last} and highlight the reciprocity between position and momentum spaces that is inherent to the QPS formalism.
+The two limits are complementary: $\ell \to 0$ yields a classical spacetime geometry with no quantum-gravity effects, while $L \to \infty$ yields a curved momentum space with a vanishing cosmological constant.
+Both limits are obtained from the same unified equation (41) and highlight the reciprocity between position and momentum spaces that is inherent to the QPS formalism.